 Welcome aboard, folks!
 We’ve gone through a little metamorphosis in the few years we’ve been publishing but have always stuck to being opinionated and being interesting!
 So please come join us!
 In addition to regional news and opinion pieces we’ve added a newsletter to the site, too, one on plants and yardscapes.

-Desert Greens is about not only desert plants but working in the yards with mostly plants you buy here in the nursery centers in the desert Southwest, too.
+Desert Greens is about not only desert plants but working in the yards with mostly plants you buy here in the nursery centers in the desert Southwest.
 And also, yes, on our concern about the environment and conservation topics.
 Politics is how we shape the deadbolt on the door that protects our world.

 A little history about Desert Mountain Times though, the idea.
 It started long ago in the Dallas-Fort Worth area with Southwest Times, Inc. A friend and I bought a weekly newspaper in 1985, incorporated it; and added three small ones to it in a common dream.